SSAE 16 SOC 1 Type II & SOC 2 Type I Certification

-While they are inherently similar, SSAE 16 Type II and SAS 70 standards have a few key differences.
-SSAE 16 Type II standards place requirements on "systems" rather than "controls."
+While they are inherently similar, SSAE 16 and SAS 70 standards have a few key differences.
+SSAE 16 Type I and Type II standards place requirements on "systems" rather than "controls."
 While this seems like a minor distinction, it allows for a much more comprehensive approach to security.
 Data recovery companies need to completely rethink their networking and media handling procedures in order to stay compliant.

-Unlike SAS 70 standards, SSAE 16 Type II standards require managerial reporting and oversight.
+Unlike SAS 70 standards, SSAE 16 SOC 1 Type II & SOC 2 Type I standards require managerial reporting and oversight.
 Our team is directly involved in the attestation process, and if our security systems fail to meet set standards, management is directly accountable.
 This ensure consistent long-term security.
-Data recovery companies must provide clear evidence of their security systems in order to comply with SSAE 16 Type II SOC 1 specifications.
+Data recovery companies must provide clear evidence of their security systems in order to comply with SSAE 16 SOC 1 Type II & SOC 2 Type I specifications.
 Because of this, compliance is an involved, time-consuming process.

-Secure Data Recovery Services' SSAE 16 Type II certification was completed under SOC 1 standards.
-SOC stands for Service Organization Control, and SOC 1 is designed specifically for data service businesses and organizations; the other SOC standards are not appropriate for the data recovery industry.
+Secure Data Recovery Services' SSAE 16 Type II certification was completed under SOC 1 standards, and SSAE 16 Type I certification was completed under SOC 2 standards.
+SOC stands for Service Organization Control, and SOC 1 is designed specifically for data service businesses and organizations.
 SOC 2 is a restricted report designed primarily for data centers, software-as-a-services (SaaS) businesses and other organizations, and SOC 3 is a general-use report that uses the same principles as SOC 2.
-All data recovery vendors should offer access to a completed SSAE 16 Type II SOC 1 report in order to demonstrate compliance.
+All data recovery vendors should offer access to a completed SSAE 16 SOC 1 Type II & SOC 2 Type I report in order to demonstrate compliance.

-We use SSAE 16 Type II certified networks and procedures when performing all of our services including:
+We use SSAE 16 Type I and Type II certified networks and procedures when performing all of our services including:

 - Hard Drive Data Recovery